-- along coastal areas and outside marshes
+- along with coastal areas and outside marshes

 This species is also unintentionally caught in traps meant for foxes and wolves.
-However, there has been a decline in these activities, causing the major threat to wildcats to now to be hybridization with domesticated cats.
+However, there has been a decline in these activities, causing the major threat to wildcats to now be hybridization with domesticated cats.

 These domesticated cats willingly crossbreed with wildcats, thereby contaminating the gene pool of the species, leaving a lower number of genetically unique wildcat populations.

-Over 805 of Scotland Wildcats may have bred with feral domesticated cats forming hybrids and causing as little as 400 genetically distinct wildcats to remain.
+Over 805 Scotland Wildcats may have bred with feral domesticated cats forming hybrids and causing as little as 400 genetically distinct wildcats to remain.
 Finding genetically distinct wildcat populations of Southern African and African wildcats has become increasingly challenging.